Slip and Fall FAQ

 Q: Should I get legal help with my slip and fall claim?

 A: While a lawsuit can allow you to receive compensation for your slip and fall injury, proving liability in a slip and fall case is often a complicated task.
 An experienced lawyer will be able to evaluate your claim and discuss the theories of liability with you.
-Many lawyers and law firms even offer free claim evaluations for slip and fall cases.
+Many lawyers and law firms even offer free initial claim evaluations for slip and fall cases.